MPassos/PLAR-Tool/README.md

 ## How to cite PLAR tool

-If you are using RefactoringMiner in your research, please cite the following paper:
+If you are using PLAR-tool in your research, please cite the following paper:

 ```
 @inproceedings{Cardoso2017,